 She finished this rapid-fire greeting by opening the door wide.
 Firelight and candlelight flooded out into the hallway, allowing Anders to get a good look at Hawke.
 He had envisioned her so many times in his dreams, and yet Hawke had a presence that put all imaginings to shame.
 She was a petite powerhouse of a woman, all broad muscle and generous curves.
-She had short, black hair, blunt cut to her chin, and slashing black brows that always seemed at odds with her warm, dark eyes.
-Her skin was smooth and brown and dotted with a few faint freckles across her upturned nose.
+She had wavy black hair blunt cut to her chin, and slashing black brows that always seemed at odds with her warm, dark eyes.
+Her skin was smooth and brown, except for a few faint freckles that dotted her upturned nose.
 She currently wore a silken robe of bright crimson.
 The flimsy fabric clung to every curve and strained against her nipples.

 Anders felt his jaw drop.
 He would wager anything that Hawke was naked under that robe.
 True, Anders had terrible luck when it came to calling bluffs, but he figured this would be a safe gamble.